 For CIC staff, the Code of Conduct (the Code) is in place to set out the basic standard of conduct and other relevant policies which all staff are expected to understand and observe in the daily discharge of their duties.
 The Code, which is reviewed periodically to ensure compliance with the Prevention of Bribery Ordinance (Cap.
-201) and the best practices promulgated by the Independent Commission Against Corruption (ICAC), covers the areas of acceptance of advantages, conflicts of interests, use of organisation's assets and resources, confidentiality of information, outside work, workplace behaviour, etc.

-All staff are required to read and sign their understanding of and compliance with the Code, the Personal Data Management Policy, Document Retention Policy, Declaration of Conflict of Interest, seeking approval for outside work, etc. when they first join CIC, as well as at the beginning of each year.
-Staff are also reminded to check and update their personal information on the Human Resources Management System to ensure their accuracy.
-Announcement will also be issued to staff on regular basis, in particular prior to major festivals such as Mid-Autumn Festival, Christmas, Lunar New Year, etc. reminding them on CIC Policy on Anti-Bribery.
+201) and the best practices promulgated by the Independent Commission Against Corruption (ICAC), covers the areas of acceptance of advantages, conflicts of interests, use of organisation's assets and resources, confidentiality of information, outside work, workplace behaviour, etc. All staff are required to sign their acknowledgement of the Code when they first join CIC.
+Staff are reminded on regular basis to comply with the Code of Conduct and other stipulations in the Staff Handbook, including but not limited to Managing Conflict of Interest, Confidentiality of Information and Protection of Personal Data, Employment of Staff Relatives, etc. Announcement will also be issued to staff before major festivals such as Mid-Autumn Festival, Christmas, Lunar New Year, etc. reminding them on CIC Policy on Anti-Bribery.
+In addition, the CIC management staff are required to declare in writing annually their compliance with this Code.